 Our priorities include:

-Creating a one-of-a-kind outpatient clinic for patients with COVID-19 to conduct drug trials and other clinical research.
+- Creating a one-of-a-kind COVID-19 Clinical Research Center to conduct drug trials and other clinical research.

 We’re raising $10 million to support COVID-19 research, and we need your partnership.